EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect5
 ```

-We run the effect again in the `HappyPath` scenario to demonstrate running the Effects in parallel.

-We can add all sorts of custom behavior to our Effect type,
-  and then invoke them regardless of error and result types.
+We can add numerous behaviors to an Effect regardless of that Effect’s error and result types.

-## Timing Metric
+## Timing

 For diagnostic information you can track timing: